Journal d'un homme de courses 1900-1945

 Autograph inscription signed by Georges Clemenceau to Monsieur Henry Leyret, political and judicial chronicler and editor at L'Aurore.

-First edition, one of 38 numbered copies on alfa paper, the only deluxe copies issued.
+First edition, one of 20 numbered copies on alfa paper, our copy lettered "A" among the 8 hors commerce lettered copies, the only deluxe paper issue.

 A fine copy.